Diyi2020/Diyi2020.github.io/_pages/about.md

 Currently as a third year Math PhD Candidate, I am honored to be advised by Prof Luskin at University of Minnesota, Twin Cites.
 Most of my interests toward mathematics lie within applying __modern analysis and probability theory__ to Numerical Analysis, Multi-Scale analysis and computation, Machine Learning.
 Recently, I am mainly working on the scientific machine learning for 2D Material and MCMC on NISQ Quantum Devices.

-Along with close collaborations with brilliant scientists, I started to be attracted by Quantum Many body theory, Quantum Thermodynamics as well as Quantum Information.
+Along with close collaborations with brilliant scientists, I started to be interested in Condensed Matter Physics, Correlated Physics, Quantum Thermodynamics as well as Quantum Information.
 There are many problems within the fields having interesting mathematical structures.
 I am reading mainly about the following two topics and would be happy to have any discussion:

 (1) Tensor Networks and Quantum Algorithms

-(2) Electron- Moire Phonon Coupling
+(2) Moire Phonon and Electron-Phonon Coupling

-There are many other topics including Quantum Combinatorial Optimization, Quantum Machine Learning as well as Open Quantum system also exiciting to me and would love to know more.

 __Programming Language__: Julia, Python, Matlab.